 Ruby While, Until and For Loop ExamplesLoop over ranges of numbers.
 See the while-loop, until-loop and other loops.

-While.This program uses a simple while-loop.
-It introduces an iteration variable—this has the identifier "i".
-We start this variable at 10.
+Here we use a simple while-loop.
+We introduce an iteration variable—this has the identifier "I." We start this variable at 10.

 And: We increment the variable by 10, while it is less than 50.
 We print each iteration value.

 Caution: In the while-loop, we must be careful to avoid an infinite loop.
 The iteration variable must cause the loop to terminate.